gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 You can define as many imports and exports as you like.
 You can define only imports or only exports.
-The file locations and directory paths can be absolute or relative to the [spring-data-gemfire-name] application, which is the JVM process's working directory.
+The file locations and directory paths can be absolute or relative to the Spring Data for VMware GemFire application, which is the JVM process's working directory.

-The preceding example is pretty simple, and the Snapshot Service defined in this case refers to the [vmware-gemfire-short-name] cache instance with the default name of `gemfireCache` (as described in [Configuring a Cache](#configuring-cache)).
+The preceding example is pretty simple, and the Snapshot Service defined in this case refers to the GemFire cache instance with the default name of `gemfireCache` (as described in [Configuring a Cache](#configuring-cache)).
 If you name your cache bean definition something other than the default, you can use the `cache-ref` attribute